Welcome to today's edition of the Rush 24-7 podcast.

 The president's goal is preserving the country.

-The executive branch's goal, the commander in chief's goal is to preserve the country.
+The executive branch's goal, the commander-in-chief's goal is to preserve the country.

 That comes before what the ACLU and their International Red Cross might say about Guantanamo, Abu Ghraib, or anything else.

-Now I I think reasonable people can disagree.
+Now, I think reasonable people can disagree.

-Some people say you should never ever torture, but I'm just telling you, when it comes to, you know, the this uh obsession, and this becomes so obtuse after a while with international law.
+But I'm just telling you, when it comes to this obsession, and this becomes so obtuse after a while, with international law.

 I remember when Reagan was violating international accords in Central America.